Course pages 2013–14

 Computer Security: Principles and Foundations

 Essays are limited to 1,500 words, excluding title, headings, and bibliography.
 The goal is for this to be a short and pithy essay; the word limit is intended to ensure they don't become longer works (3000-word) which would be a natural temptation.
-We are not so concerend with the exact word limit (1,501 words would be fine) so much as brief but insightful explanation and commentary.
+We are not so concerend with the exact word limit (1,501 words would be fine) so much as brief but insightful explanation and commentary (clarification: thoroughly gratuitous word-count excess will be penalised by no less than 0.25 marks).
 The summary section of the paper will, by virtue of its breadth, be the longest, followed by key themes.
 Current context and related work will generally be roughly equal in length.
 Discussion questions will be the shortest section, and consist of a bullet list.